yinhui1129754/GTS_Plugin/README.md

 This is the source for the Gianttess mod Size matters SKSE plugin.

-Monke coding with new features/expansions by Sermit Very complex parts (98% of DLL code) done by Andy
+Monke coding with new features/expansions by Sermit.
+Very complex parts (98% of DLL code) done by Andy.

 Still WIP